beerjs/meta/README.md

 ## why organize on Github?
 See this thread from a local chapter: https://github.com/beerjs/abq/issues/6

+## Stickers
+Honestly, who doesn't love a good sticker.
+Right now stickers are a self serve process.
+We have a [repo](https://github.com/beerjs/assets) for all sorts of sticker assets and instructions about how to proceed.

 ## contact

 to the extent that anyone "runs" beerjs, it's these folks: